Below find recommended questions that birth parents and adoptive parents may consider asking one another during an adoption match meeting.

 AP: What is your idea of openness?
 How much and what type of contact are you wanting as the birthparent?
 What are your expectations of us as the adoptive parents in regards to openness?

 BP: What is your idea of openness?
 How often and what type of contact do you plan to have with me?
-Are you willing to accept letter, gifts, and pictures from me?
-Are you willing to have face to face visits with me as the child grows?
-If we have an open adoption with each other and one of us moves out of state, what would you be willing to do in order for us to continue an open adoption with each other?
+Are you willing to accept letters, gifts, and pictures from me?
+Are you willing to have face-to-face visits with me as the child grows?
+If we have an open adoption with each other and one of us moves out of state, what would you be willing to do in order for us to continue an open adoption?

-AP: Do you have any medical problems of concern (birthmother, birthfather and family)?
+AP: Do you (birthmother, birthfather and family) have any concerning medical problems?
 How has your pregnancy been?
 What medications/vitamins have you taken during the pregnancy?

 BP: What experience do you have with children?
-What are some of the discipline methods you have discussed using in raising a child?
-How were you raised as a child?
-If the child has special needs which are undetected at birth for example ADHD, hyperactivity, learning disabilities how do you plan on handling such issues?
+What discipline methods have you discussed using when raising children?
+What do you recall from your childhood about how you were raised and what thing were important in life?
+If the child has special needs which are undetected at birth for example ADHD, hyperactivity, or learning disabilities, how do you plan on handling such issues?
 How will you encourage or direct your child into their talents?
-Discuss child care; stay at home parent, public daycare, private day care provider?
+Discuss child care: stay-at-home parenting or daycare?

 BP: What is your educational background?
 What type of education are you going to use for your child: public schools, private schools, home schooling?
 Will you encourage your child to go to college and/or trade school?
 How do you see yourselves directing your child toward a specific talent or interest?